Our curriculum

 Dr Sue Knight – Foundational Curriculum Author

+Dr Sue Knight was the foundational author of the Primary Ethics curriculum, with topics crafted for each stage of primary education.
 Dr Knight holds a PhD in Philosophy and a Bachelor of Education from the University of Adelaide and spent more than 20 years researching and teaching within the University of South Australia’s School of Education.
-Dr Knight was the foundational author of the Primary Ethics curriculum, with topics crafted for each stage of primary education.

 Structure and topics

 Our curriculum spans from kindergarten into high school and contains more than 100 topics and 300 individual lessons.
 It is designed to be both sequential and spiral, which means that ideas are introduced in simple forms in the early years and extended in ever-greater complexity over the following years.
-To read a short description of the topics and questions that are considered each year, expand the appropriate group below.
+To read a short description of the topics and questions that are considered each year, scroll down then click on the + to expand the appropriate group below.

 In 2024, students in Kindergarten will think for themselves and discuss the following topics: